briesroncalli/switch-wells-classification/README.md

 4. The highest education level in the household.

 ## Files
+#### Water-Quality-Project.Rmd:
-Water-Quality-Project.Rmd -> Main body of data analysis, containing data preprocessing, EDA, and all of the modeling other than the random forest, SVM, and NN.
+Main body of data analysis, containing data preprocessing, EDA, and all of the modeling other than the random forest, SVM, and NN.
 Also contains discussion and analysis of modeling.

+#### BenRR_WaterQuality.html:
-BenRR_WaterQuality.html -> Knitted file RMarkdown file.
+Knitted file RMarkdown file.

+#### WaterQuality_NN.ipynb:
-WaterQuality_NN.ipynb -> Python jupyter notebook using sklearn library to do random forest decision tree, support vector machine, and neural network models.
+Python jupyter notebook using sklearn library to do random forest decision tree, support vector machine, and neural network models.